 Split does not have a reputation as a beach destination but there's every reason why it should.
 East and west of the town center many kilometres of shoreline are dotted with coves and well-maintained beaches.
-Swimmers will find a lot to like about Split's sea water beginning with the cleanliness.
+Swimmers will find a lot to like about Split beaches beginning with the cleanliness.
 The clear, blue waters rival any beach in the Mediterranean.
 Dangers are few as there are neither rip tides, unruly currents or crashing waves.
 The water is comfortably warm from summer through mid-autumn but chilly in the spring.
 All of Split's beaches are public although there are "managed" portions where you can rent a sunbed and umbrella.
 The most scenic beaches are at the foot of Marjan hill; eastern beaches are longer and wider .

 The most convenient, busiest, youngest and sandiest beach is Bacvice Beach right in front of the Bacvice restaurant-nightlife complex (see nightlife in Split).
-Wide with shallow waters, this beach fills up fast on hot days even though it's not particularly scenic.
+Wide with shallow waters, this beach fills up fast on hot days.
 You can shower off on the beach and down a cold beer in one of the beachside cafes.
 It's a good place to catch a game of picigin, a local sport that involves tossing around a small ball so that it doesn't drop in the water.
 Bacvice is a blue flag beach, an internationally recognized certification of cleanliness on and off shore.
 Take bus 3, 5, 8, 11, 14, 17.

 Further on is tranquil Bene beach, also bordered by pine groves and with a family atmosphere.
 There are tennis courts, pony rides and a playground plus picnic facilities, outdoor showers and a cafe- bar-restaurant.
 Take bus 12 to the last stop